jackdoe/programming-for-kids/week-6.md

 ## [DAY-47] Basics of Basics

-Try to make a program that prints a symbol 100 times.
+Try to make a program that prints a symbol N times, where N is coming from the user input.

-By yourself.
+Try by yourself.